• Skip to main content

 • You can use either fresh or frozen peach.

 • The ideal temperature to steep oolong tea is at 190º.
-You can measure the temperature of the water if you want, but what I do is boil water, then let rest for a few minutes to cool down before using to steep the tea.
+You can measure the temperature of the water if you want, but what I do is boil water, then let rest for a few minutes to cool down before using it to steep the tea.

 • Store the iced tea in the fridge for up to 5-7 days.